 However, this unique building was constructed in 1930.
 The beautiful facade of this building shows a combination of bricks, stone, colorful tiles, and iron.
 The architect of this building was the famous Aníbal González.
 He is one of the authors of the world-famous Plaza de España in Seville.

-The illustrations on the tiles depict different stories and historic personalities from the past.
+The illustrations on the tiles depict different stories and historical personalities from the past.
 The building has three arch-shaped entrances and many columns.
 Definitely pay a visit to this building inside – the design and the architecture are just as impressive as the outside!

 9. Check out the most beautiful street in Spain – Calle Ciegos!